 Result

+Your results should be preceded by objectives/research questions.

 The data are discussed in relation to the research objectives and are structured to address each of the specific problems identified in the study.
 The analysis includes both descriptive and inferential results to provide a comprehensive understanding of the existing policies, school-level practices, school culture, and the relationships among these variables in the context of LSEN admission.
 The results are arranged to address each research problem presented in Chapter 1 and aligned with the questions stated in the Statement of the Problem.

 Problem 1.
 Profile of the Respondents